 We explore the concept of gentle ensemble refinement and the proposed encoding of prior knowledge using three example systems of increasing complexity.
 We refine a continuous version of the double-well model presented in Ref.
 10 and a simple polymer model based on the von Mises probability distribution presented in Ref.
 33 using synthetic data.
-We also refine fully atomistic simulations of the pentapeptide Ala5 in explicit solvent using data from nuclear magnetic resonance (NMR) experiments.

-As a simple model system, we define the reference ensemble in terms of a continuous double-well potential given by where x is a scalar and also serves as observable, i.e., y(x) = x.
+We also refine fully atomistic simulations of the pentapeptide Ala5 in explicit solvent10 using data from nuclear magnetic resonance (NMR) experiments.34 where x is a scalar and also serves as observable, i.e., y(x) = x.
 This energy function is symmetric with respect to x = 0.
-It has two minima at $\pm x_0$ with values $U_q(\pm x_0) = 0$ .
-These minima are separated by a barrier at x = 0 of a height given by $ax_0^4$ .
-The corresponding Boltzmann distribution is given by with the normalization constant (partition function) given by
+It has two minima at $\pm x_0$ with values $U_q(\pm x_0) = 0$.
+These minima are separated by a barrier at x = 0 of a height given by ax_0^4 .
+The corresponding Boltzmann distribution is given by